DigiScore/neoscore/doc/western/spanners.rst

 Slurs and Ties
 --------------

-Slur and ties are both created with the :obj:`.Slur` class.
+Slur are created with the :obj:`.Slur` class.
 By default they arch upward, but this can be changed with the ``direction`` argument.

 .. rendered-example::